ajaybagodi/M3_Microcontroller/README.md

 3. Pump
 4. Controller

-## sped Sensors
-It is used to calculate the acceleration and deceleration of the wheel.
-It consists of a toothed wheel and an electromagnetic coil or a magnet and a Hall Effect sensor to generate signal.
-When the wheel or differentials of the vehicle rotates, it induces magnetic field around the sensor.
-The fluctuation in this magnetic field generates voltage in the sensor.
-This voltage generated sends signals to the controller.
-With the help of the voltage the controller reads the acceleration and deceleration of the wheel.

-##  Valves
-Each brake line which is controlled by the ABS has a valve.
-In some of the systems, the valve works on three positions.
-In position one, the valve remains open; and pressure from the master cylinder passed through it to the brake.
-In position two, the valve blocks the line and separates the brake from the master cylinder.
-And this prevents the further rise of the pressure to the brakes.
-Valve operates in second position when the driver applies the brake harder.
-In position three, some of the pressure from the brake is released by the valve.
-The clogging of the valve is the major problem in ABS.
-When the valve is clogged, it becomes difficult for the valve to open, close or change position.
-When the valve is in inoperable condition, it prevents the system form modulating the valves and controlling pressure to the brakes.

-## Pump
-Pump is used to restore the pressure to the hydraulic brakes after the valve releases the pressure.
-When the controller detects wheel slip, it sends signals to release the valve.
-After the valve releases the pressure supplied from the driver, it restore a desired amount of pressure to the braking system.
-The controller modulates (adjust) the status of the pump so as to provide desired amount of pressure and reduce slipping of the wheel.

-## Controller
+## Speed sensors:
-The controller used in the ABS system is of ECU type.
-Its main function is to receives information from each individual wheel speed sensors and if a wheel loses its traction with the ground, a signal is sent to the controller, the controller than limit the brake force (EBD) and activate the ABS modulator.
-The activated ABS modulator actuates the braking valves on and off and varies the pressure to the brakes.

-## Speed sensors: Detect how fast the wheels rotate
+Detect how fast the wheels rotate
+## Valves:
-## Valves: Located in the brake line, these stop and release pressure on the brakes
+Located in the brake line, these stop and release pressure on the brakes
+## Pump:
-## Pump: Applies pressure to the calipers, or brake drums, and are filled with hydraulic fluid
+Applies pressure to the calipers, or brake drums, and are filled with hydraulic fluid
+# Controller:
-# Controller: Takes data from the sensors and controls when to pump the brakes
+Takes data from the sensors and controls when to pump the brakes

 ##  Anti-lock Braking System (ABS)